dftorresro/IMA205---TP1-Unsupervised-Learning/README.md

 This project explores unsupervised learning techniques with a focus on **Principal Component Analysis (PCA)** and **Independent Component Analysis (ICA)** for dimensionality reduction.
 The notebook includes toy examples to illustrate these techniques and applies them to a real-world dataset of facial images.
 It highlights the power of unsupervised methods in discovering structure and reducing dimensionality without labeled data.

-The project is implemented entirely in a Jupyter notebook (`.ipynb` file), making it easy to follow and execute.
+The project is implemented entirely in a Jupyter Notebook (`.ipynb` file), making it easy to follow and execute.

 ## Theoretical Background